 Fixes made to the EU ETS over time

 Purists among economists consider an effective emissions trading scheme like the EU ETS the panacea to cut greenhouse gas emissions – in all sectors, across all countries and without the need of national legislation and subsidies for renewables.

 However, the scheme’s many challenges led several EU member states to push for a reform of the ETS, and the EU took some preliminary steps to doing so.
 In a first attempt to reduce the surplus of around 2 billion allowances (July 2014), the EU temporarily removed 900 million permits from auction in 2014-2016 – this instrument is called backloading.

 In 2015, a decision to create a market stability reserve (MSR) was adopted.
-The MSR is due to start operation in January 2019.
-This instrument should allow authorities to increase or decrease the number of CO2-permits in the market, following clear rules, in order to regulate the price.
+The MSR started operation in January 2019.
+This instrument allows authorities to increase or decrease the number of CO2-permits in the market, following clear rules, in order to regulate the price.
 If the total number of allowances in circulation surpasses 833 million, allowances will be added to the reserve and reinjected if the number of pollution permits falls below 400 million.
 Initially intended to be returned to the system in 2019-20, the 900 million back-loaded permits are to be added directly into the reserve.

 The problems plaguing the ETS since its entry into force in 2005 have led a number of countries to take unilateral steps.
-The UK introduced a price floor for carbon; Denmark, Sweden, Finland, France, Ireland, and the Netherlands have introduced a carbon tax.
-In Germany, the environmental lobby is also putting pressure on the government to rely less on the ETS and to step up efforts to reduce domestic CO2 emissions.
+The UK (when still a member of the EU) introduced a price floor for carbon; Denmark, Sweden, Finland, France, Ireland, and the Netherlands have introduced a carbon tax.
+In Germany, the government launched a carbon price in the transport and buildings sectors as of January 2021.